 How Our Durham Dog Bite Attorneys Can Help You

-If you have been harmed by someone else’s pet, turn to the Durham dog bite attorneys of Kreger Brodish LLP.
+If someone else’s pet has harmed you, turn to the Durham dog bite attorneys of Kreger Brodish LLP.
 We can assist you by:

-- Investigating the underlying circumstances of your case, especially to recover evidence of the dog owner’s negligence
+- Investigating the underlying circumstances of your case, significantly to recover evidence of the dog owner’s negligence

 - Collecting documentation to support your claim